bbryant7/Code-Snippet-App/readme.md

 example:
 const kitten = mongoose.model('kitten', kittenSchema);
 module.exports = kitten;
+- [X] include startup console message for listen
 - [X] create get and connect to mustache files
-- [X] create login page, directs to home page
+- [X] create route for login page, directs to home page
+- [X] registration page
-- [X] home page - renders all snippets
+- [X] home page - renders title links for all snippets
-- [X] create drop down menu of languages and submit button
+- [X] create snippet form, filter language/tag forms
+- [X] use post function and form inputs to add snippets to DB
-- [X] create link to render specific snippet - do a findOne() for that title on the link button
+- [X] create dynamic route to render specific snippet - do a findOne() for that title on the link button
-- [X]-push registration info to the login array
+- [X] create delete button for each details page
+- [X] find snippet by db ID to delete (post route)
+- [X] find snippet by language and render link title list by language (language filter)
+- [X] find snippet by tag: render link title

 To Do:
+- [ ] give user ability to update code snippet
+- [ ] create user info collection, and add users to DB with registration page.
 - [ ] use code mirror to make code text look pretty
 - [ ] force user to create one tag at a time
 - [ ] create "tag" form